sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 The Sales Dashboard addresses the following business questions:

 - Which regions generate the highest sales?
-- Which product categories contribute the most revenue?
+- Which categories contribute the most revenue?
 - Which customer segments generate the most sales?
 - Which state has the highest sales?
 - How do sales fluctuate across different months?